ReVanced/revanced-cloudflare-email-worker/README.md

 2. Run `pnpm install` to install dependencies
 3. Copy [.env.example](.env.example) to `.env` and fill in the required values
 4. Run `pnpm types` to generate types
-5. Run
-   - `pnpm build` to build the project
-   - `pnpm dev` to start the worker
+5. Run `pnpm dev` to build and start the worker

 ## 📜 License